When it comes to research chemicals, nothing rings bells like Etizolam.

 At the federal level, it’s considered an unscheduled drug which means it’s entirely legal to possess, buy, or distribute, just not for the purposes of human consumption.

-The states which have banned the use of Etizolam include:
+The states which have officially banned the use of Etizolam (meaning they have laws on the books) include:

 Some of these states have made Etizolam a Schedule I drug (highest level of abuse potential) while others have made it a schedule IV drug (relatively low abuse potential).